What IS Heat Anyway? - Building Science Fundamentals

 Wrong!
 Perhaps the most important lesson I learned in my seven years of grad school was to ask questions, even about things that seem so basic as not to need questioning.
 There a lot of insights and deeper understanding available when you start questioning your basic beliefs.

-So, let's look at a question related to Steve's - What is heat?
+Let's look at a question related to Steve's: What is heat?
 All of us who work or play in the world of building science talk about it, so it's a good idea to know a little about this basic concept.

 Actually, the two questions are related.
 Heat and temperature go together, but they're not the same thing.
 Before we can understand heat and temperature, though, we've got to talk about thermal energy.
 It sounds like thermal energy and heat might be the same thing, too, but they're not.